-Proposed Resolution:
+Proposed Resolution: Revised

 Editor: Modify the paragraph starting P1371L59 as follows:

-If the MID-REQ subfield is set to 0, the L-RX subfield indicates the compressed number of TRN-R subfields requested by the transmitting STA as part of beam refinement.
+If the MID-REQ subfield is set to 0, the L-RX subfield indicates the compressed number of TRN-R subfields units requested by the transmitting STA for RX training as part of beam refinement.
 To obtain the number of TRN-R subfields, the value of the L-RX subfield is multiplied by 4.
 Possible values range from 0 to 16, corresponding to 0 to 64 TRN-R fields.
 Other values are reserved.
 If the subfield is set to 0, the transmitting STA does not need receive training as part of beam refinement.
-If the MID-REQ subfield is set to 1, the L-RX subfield indicates the compressed number of AWV settings that the STA uses during the MID phase.
+If the MID-REQ subfield is set to 1, the L-RX subfield indicates the compressed number of AWV settings that the TRN units the STA uses during the MID phase for each TX sector/AWV.
 To obtain the number of AWVs that is used, the value of the L-RX subfield is multiplied by 4.